JNRowe/vim-configs/dein.rst

 ``vim-gitgutter``
 '''''''''''''''''

-    “Show git diff status in the gutter”
+    “Show :command:`git diff` status in the gutter”

 ::